cr0t/advent-of-code-2015/README.md

 ### Day 2: I Was Told There Would Be No Math

 Part 1 solved with `Enum.reduce/3`, `Enum.min/1`, and simple arithmetics.
+2nd part solved in a very similar way, just another set of calculations.